khanhpbui/weather-forcast/README.md

 ## Description

 This is a weather dashboard.
+It is used to retrieve weather data for cities.